Thorfgin/charactercreator/README.md

 	20240416	FIX: Kennis van Kruiden inspirition adjusted 3 to 2 inspiration.
 				FIX: Max saved XP cap raised from 2 to 3.
-			FIX: Size of the Recipy panel adjusted so "Minor potion of inspiration of the magi" fits.
+			FIX: Size of the Recipe panel adjusted so "Minor potion of inspiration of the magi" fits.
 			FIX: Changed the info panel for Spells to show Energy instead of Mana.

 	20231106	PRESETS: add a generic text and description per preset explaing the general style of play